-The Company has registered branches in Qatar and France.
-The branch in Qatar has ceased to trade and will de-register in due course.
+The Group has registered branches in Abu Dhabi, Dubai, France, the Maldives, Oman and Peru.
+The Group also has a branch in Qatar which has ceased to trade and will de-register in due course.
 The Poland branch was de-registered on 6 June 2023.